 - Proof of Farmed Acreage to be fallowed using Farm Service Agency's 2021 FSA-578 or 2021 Acreage Report/CCC-576 (small farm applications) - Local average estimate of ET by crop provided by the GSA accounting.
 ET value will be based on the local average ET per crop data provided by the GSA and accounts only for irrigation water pumped from a groundwater well (not water from rainfall or loss to inefficiencies such as runoff, deep percolation, or irrigation system inefficiencies).
 This initial figure of crop ET will be used to assist the GSA and TAPs in estimating an applicant's groundwater savings (in acre-feet) to the basin.
 If using groundwater well meters as a form of accounting, reporting must be provided in acre-feet. - Proof of Lease (if applicable) - Proof of Enrollment Cap (up to a total of 40 acres enrolled or 25% of total acreage whichever is greater).
 FSA Form 578: Partnership acreage is calculated separately. - No farming entity (e.g., individual, LP, or LLC) having a 3-year average Adjusted Gross Income (AGI) >\$2.5 million will be permitted in the program.
-FSA Form 1132 will be required to verify. - Payment limitation per each awarded grower will be \$2.5 million - Duration of fallowing will be through the duration of the current water year ending on September 30, 2023.
-If future funding becomes available for this program, at the end of the current contract there may be an option for growers to opt into a rolling contract - to be determined based on amount of future funding available. - Grantee will require the selected grower under contract to permanently eliminate any overdraft allocations above sustainable yield associated with the enrolled acreage.
-These overdraft allocations are not transferable or bankable within or outside of the basin.
+FSA Form 1132 will be required to verify. - Payment limitation per each awarded grower will be \$2.5 million - Duration of fallowing will be for a period of 12 months.
+GSA will determine start date for grower fallowing; start dates to be confirmed by DWR.
+If future funding becomes available for this program, at the end of the current contract there may be an option for growers to opt into a rolling contract to be determined based on amount of future funding available. - Grantee will require the selected grower under contract to permanently eliminate any overdraft allocations above sustainable yield associated with the enrolled acreage.
+These overdraft allocations are not transferable or bankable within or outside of the basin. - While a Grantee may collect and review grower application information, all grower application information must be reviewed and confirmed by the TAPs for veracity.